jcarley/cli/Docs.md

   VARIABLE=""   The name of the environment variable to unset
 ```

 `vars unset` removes an environment variables from your associated code service.
 Only the environment variable name is required to unset.
-Once environment variables are unset, a <a href="#redeploy">redeploy</a> is required for your code service to have access to the changes.
+Once environment variables are unset, a [redeploy](#redeploy) is required for your code service to have access to the changes.
 Here is a sample command

 ```
 catalyze vars unset AWS_ACCESS_KEY_ID
 ```

-## <span id="version">version</span>
+## version <a id="version"></a>

 ```
 Usage: catalyze version